rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### What does it look like?

-The syntax is still evolving, but here's a snippet from the hash map in core::send_map.
+The syntax is still evolving, but here's a snippet from the hash map in core::hashmap.

 ```none
     struct LinearMap<K:Eq Hash,V> {